LiamLlamazares/math_blog/_posts/2024-05-26-PDEs-6-Elliptic_PDE.md

 smooth domains by reasoning first on open sets of the form
 $B(0,r) \cap \mathbb{R}^d\U +$ and then using a partition of unity and smooth change of coordinates to translate these results back to
 $\Omega$.
-The details can be found in [Evans, 2020](https://math24.files.wordpress.com/2013/02/partial-differential-equations-by-evans.pdf) pages
+The details can be found in <a href="https://math24.files.wordpress.com/2013/02/partial-differential-equations-by-evans.pdf">Evans, 2020</a> pages
 $334-343$.
 We summarize the main results, which are analogous to the interior regularity results of Theorems
 <a href="#higher regularity">14</a>,